 2. Understanding Liver Transplant Cost in India: Cost Isn’t Universal Across Hospitals

-Each hospital has its own transplant packages based on their protocols, experience, and infrastructure.
+Each hospital has its transplant packages based on its protocols, experience, and infrastructure.
 Some hospitals offer fixed packages, while others estimate the cost based on complications or patient condition.

 For example, a center may offer ₹20 lakh for an uncomplicated adult LDLT, but if the patient has additional health issues like heart disease (CAD) or kidney problems (CKD), the cost could rise.